 Bowel wall thickness and enhancement. a Contrast-enhanced axial CT images show a target sign (larger white arrow) in the small bowel wall due to mesenteric venous occlusion. b The vascular engorgement (*) and oedema of the bowel wall in turn lead to leakage of extravascular fluid into the bowel wall and mesentery.
 The resultant oedematous bowel may have a “halo” or “target” appearance due to mild mucosal enhancement (straight white arrow), submucosal and muscularis propria nonenhancement (red arrow), and mild serosal/subserosal enhancement (orange arrow).
 Bowel wall thickness is greatly increased measuring up to 1.5 cm

-Short bowel syndrome: It is a malabsorptive syndrome that follows resection or functional loss of part of the small bowel that is seen after surgical resection of the small bowel, mesenteric ischemia, Crohn’s disease, malignancies etc. It presents with diarrhea, dehydration, weight loss, anorexia, fatigue, steatorrhea, nutritional deficiencies.
-Treatment is with total parenteral nutrition, eating small but frequent meals, octreotide and supportive therapy.
+Short bowel syndrome: It is a malabsorptive syndrome that follows resection or functional loss of part of the small bowel.
+It is seen after surgical resection of the small bowel, mesenteric ischemia, Crohn’s disease, malignancies, etc. It presents with diarrhea, dehydration, weight loss, anorexia, fatigue, steatorrhea, and nutritional deficiencies.
+Treatment is with total parenteral nutrition, eating small but frequent meals, octreotide, and supportive therapy.

 Lactose intolerance: It is caused by acquired or genetic deficiency of the small intestinal brush border enzyme lactase.
 Lactase breaks down lactose to glucose and galactose.
-Lactase deficiency may be secondary to IBD, abdominal surgery, gastrointestinal infections etc. Undigested lactose in the gut increases the osmotic load causing an osmotic diarrhea.
-Fermentation of lactose by gut microbes releases gases like hydrogen, carbon dioxide, methane and short chain fatty acids.
-Clinical features include bloating, abdominal pain, diarrhea and excessive gas after consumption of lactose containing foods like milk and milk products.
-Some patients may have fatigue, arthralgia and mouth ulcers.
-Diagnosis is by clinical history, hydrogen breath test (increase in breath hydrogen after lactose consumption) and determining lactase activity from small intestinal biopsy.
-Treatment is by avoiding lactose in diet, using probiotics and enzyme replacement.
+Lactase deficiency may be secondary to IBD, abdominal surgery, gastrointestinal infections, etc. Undigested lactose in the gut increases the osmotic load, causing an osmotic diarrhea.
+Fermentation of lactose by gut microbes releases gases like hydrogen, carbon dioxide, methane, and short chain fatty acids.
+Clinical features include bloating, abdominal pain, diarrhea, and excessive gas after consumption of lactose containing foods like milk and milk products.
+Some patients may have fatigue, arthralgia, and mouth ulcers.
+Diagnosis is by clinical history, hydrogen breath test (increase in breath hydrogen after lactose consumption), and determining lactase activity from small intestinal biopsy.
+Treatment is by avoiding lactose in the diet, using probiotics, and enzyme replacement.

 Small bowel obstruction (SBO)